-Concrete & Clay Tile Recyclability
+Concrete or Clay Tile & Recycling Capabilities

 There are many uses for recycled concrete and clay roofing tiles, including:

-- Being crushed into gravel
+- Being crushed into gravel.

-- Use in other construction projects
+- Use in other construction projects.

-- Sidewalks and walkway paths
+- Sidewalks and walkways.

 In addition to post-consumer recycling benefits, many clay and concrete roof tiles contain already recycled materials, thus adding to its sustainability.

-Leaves Less of a Carbon Footprint on the Earth
+Leaves Less of a Carbon Footprint

 LEED Certification Qualifications

 One of the more critical measures of building sustainability is referred to as LEED, the Leadership in Energy and Environmental Design.
-LEED is a building rating system available for nearly all building and home projects that provides the framework for businesses, contractors, and property owners to follow to be recognized as sustainable.

-Final Thoughts on Roofing & Recyclability
+Final Thoughts on Roofing Materials & Recyclability